zhou13/holicity/README.md

 <img src="https://people.eecs.berkeley.edu/~zyc/holicity/images/surface-segmentations-pazo2.jpg"/>

 We segment the surface of the 3D CAD model based on (approximate) local curvature.
 The **reference MaskRCNN implementation** used in our paper can be found [here (HoliCity-MaskRCNN)](https://github.com/Delay-Xili/HoliCity-MaskRCNN).
+You should be able to use it to reproduce the results of our paper.

 ### 3D Planes